stacksjs/stacks/.stacks/README.md

 # @stacksjs/framework

-This package contains the "core" logic of the framework/monorepo setup, e.g. the build logic (excluding the IDE setup).
+This framework contains the "core" Stacks logic, its runtime & helpers, excluding the IDE setup.

 ## ☘️ Features